awsdocs/iam-user-guide/doc_source/reference_aws-services-that-work-with-iam.md

 ² In an IAM user policy, you cannot restrict permissions to a specific Amazon VPC endpoint\.
 Any `Action` element that includes the `ec2:*VpcEndpoint*` or `ec2:DescribePrefixLists` API actions must specify "`"Resource": "*"`"\.
 For more information, see [Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

 ³ Amazon VPC supports attaching a single resource policy to a VPC endpoint to restrict what can be accessed through that endpoint\.
 For more information about using resource\-based policies to control access to resources from specific Amazon VPC endpoints, see [Using Endpoint Policies](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoint-policies) in the *Amazon VPC User Guide*\.

+⁴ Amazon CloudFront doesn't have service\-linked roles, but Lambda@Edge does\.
+For more information, see [Service\-Linked Roles for Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-permissions.html#using-service-linked-roles) in the Amazon CloudFront Developer Guide\.

 ## Media Services<a name="media_svcs"></a>